user-sbd/dev/notes/personal/music/sadsong.typ

   i know they love me, but that love feel like a myth \
   family turn they back, now i’m stuck in this rift \
   still i chase the bag, tryna give my life a lift \
-  but the weight of the world got me leanin on a fifth \
+  the weight of the world got me leanin on a fifth \

   still i’m out here grindin, tryna make it through the dark \
   every scar i carry got a story, leave a mark \